pyload/pyload/README.md

 **pyLoad** was developed to run on any device able to connect to internet and supporting the Python programming language.
 That's mean it's available for a really wide range of hardware platforms and operating systems.
-You can control it entirely by web on its friendly Web User Interface.
+You can control it entirely by web using its friendly Web User Interface.

 All common video-sites, one-click-hosters, container formats and well known web standards are supported to allow you to download your files.
 Additionaly, pyLoad has a great variety of plugins to automate common tasks and make unattended running possible.